Amsterdam Gay Travel

 The entire hotel is modern, but the hotel’s lounge and restaurant are particularly stunning with dim, inviting lighting.

-Albus Hotel offers a bit more affordability in the Amstel/Rembrandt Square area without compromising style.
+Albus Hotel offers a bit more affordability in the Amstel/Rembrandt Square area without compromising on style.
 Rooms are minimal, elegant, and modern.
 They also have a fantastic restaurant serving modern European cuisine.

 Amistad has long been known as Amsterdam’s gay friendly hotel.
 While the property’s management changed, they are still proudly welcoming to all guests and members of the LGBTQ+ community.